Is Diabetes Education and Self-Management Right For Me?

 We start each class with a review of what we’ve covered and then build on that knowledge with new information.
 You’ll have “homework” between classes, such as recording what you eat or daily blood sugar levels.
 It can be a lot to keep up with, but following these steps may have a lasting impact on your well-being, and we’re here to help.

 Get Started Now

 You need a referral from your primary care physician or diabetes specialist (endocrinologist) to participate in self-management classes.
 The referral provides specific information about the type of education you need.
 Make an appointment.

 Who Pays For Diabetes Self-Management Class?

 Insurance often covers a specific number of hours of diabetes self-management services.
 If you do not have insurance or run out of hours, you still have options.
-Nuvance Health offers community-based diabetes education sessions that are available to you at no cost and without a physician referral. *This option is only available at Northern Dutchess Hospital.
+Nuvance Health offers community-based diabetes education sessions that are available to you at no cost and without a physician referral.

 Ask your primary care provider or endocrinologist for assistance determining which option is right for you.